 Education Retreat

-The DOVS Education Retreat brings together our community of learners and faculty for a day of connection and professional growth.
-Focused on education for clinical and research professionals, it’s a time to recharge, collaborate, and deepen their knowledge in a supportive, relaxed setting.
+Our Education Retreat brings together our community of learners and faculty for a day of connection and professional growth.
+Focused on education for clinical and research professionals, it’s a time to recharge, collaborate, and deepen knowledge in a supportive, relaxed setting.
 Whether through keynote speakers or team-building exercises, the Education Retreat is an essential part of the DOVS experience.

 Wisconsin Ophthalmology Research Day (WORD)

-Wisconsin Ophthalmology Research Day, a collaborative partnership between the Departments of Ophthalmology and Visual Sciences of Medical College of Wisconsin and the University of Wisconsin–Madison, proudly showcases innovative research across basic science, clinical and translational services, quality improvement, public health, and health equity domains.
+Wisconsin Ophthalmology Research Day is a collaborative partnership between the Departments of Ophthalmology and Visual Sciences of Medical College of Wisconsin and the University of Wisconsin–Madison.
+It showcases innovative research across basic science, clinical and translational services, quality improvement, public health, and health equity domains.
 Highlights include global ophthalmology presentations, selected podium presentations, and engaging poster discussions, where medical students, residents, clinical fellows, graduate and postdoctoral trainees investigate emerging and cutting-edge scholarly work.

 Our Education Leadership